mbhall88/tbpore/README.md

 ```

 4. Move the decompressed index to `<tbpore_dir>/data/decontamination_db/tbpore.remove_contam.fa.gz.map-ont.mmi`
+    * Note: you can also keep this index at a different path and specify it to `tbpore` using the `--db` option;

 Once these four steps above are done, you should be able to run `tbpore` on an example isolate by going into the
 `tbpore` dir and running: